sherweb/mjml/packages/mjml-raw/README.md

 One more possible use of mj-raw is to add text at the beginning of the generated html, before the `<!doctype html>` line.
 For this you need to :
 - put the mj-raw inside the `<mjml>` tag, outside of `mj-head` and `mj-body`
 - add this attribute on this mj-raw : `position="file-start"`

-Note that if you put multiple lines in this mj-raw and use the minify option, these lines will be joined into a single line by the minifier.
-To prevent this you can wrap the content in `<!-- htmlmin:ignore -->` tags as explained above.

 ```xml
 <mjml>